revelrylabs/elixir-nodejs/README.md

 ## Usage

-* Add `ServerSideRender.Server` to you Supervisor as a child
+* Add `ServerSideRender.Server` to your Supervisor as a child

 ```elixir
   render_server_path = "path/to/server.js"